sreelakshmisatheesh/MealsMagic/README.md

 # MealsMagic
 MealsMagic is a web application that helps users identify restaurants based on the meals they provide.
 With the help of a MongoDB database, users can explore various locations and choose their desired meal type that directs them to display restaurant details.
-The application is built using the MERN stack, which includes MongoDB, Express.js, React.js, and Node.js.
+The application is built using the MERN stack, which includes MongoDB, Express.js, React.js, and Node.js with MVC Architechture.
 Additionally, Postman is used for testing the API endpoints.
 # Installation
 1. Install the required dependencies: npm install
 2. Set up the MongoDB database and configure the connection settings.